Jack Suwinski Player Props: Pirates vs. Braves

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (65) this season while batting .217 with 35 extra-base hits.
+- Suwinski leads Pittsburgh with 65 hits, batting .213 this season with 35 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 134th in batting average, 57th in on-base percentage, and 41st in slugging.
+- Among qualifying hitters in MLB play, he ranks 136th in batting average, 67th in on-base percentage, and 44th in slugging.

-- In 46.9% of his 96 games this season, Suwinski has picked up at least one hit.
-He's also had 16 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.